Shane9915/scg_devtest/README.md

 This main project for demonstration for parts of API(Back-end) and UI(front-end)

-#How to start webserver and view the test
+#How to start webserver and test.

 Prerequisite
 - NodeJS installation on your machine.